kyppen/PG3402-Mikrotjenester-dragepust/README.md

 **9: Go back to character menu**

-   * Character can be added to campaigns via the “Campaign ID” field
+   * Character can be added to campaigns via the “Campaign ID” field (CampaignID is the bottom value on a created campaign)

    * Once a character is added to a campaign it should appear when accessing the campaign